hand-e-fr/OpenHosta/README.md

 pip install .
 ```

-4. Check that you have the correct version.
+4. Check that you have the correct version from Python.

 ```python
 OpenHosta.__version__